UniversityRescueSquad/DroneSearchAndRescue/README.md

 # Instructions for installation and usage

-- Download the repo `git clone https://github.com/UniversityRescueSquad/DroneSearchAndRescue`.
+- Download the repo `git clone https://github.com/UniversityRescueSquad/DroneSearchAndRescue`
-  - Or pull the latest version `git pull`.
+  - Or pull the latest version `git pull`
 - [Download python](https://www.python.org/downloads/)
-- Navigate to the repo folder using a terminal and execute `pip install`.
+- Navigate to the repo folder using a terminal and execute `pip install .`
-- Download the trained model from [here](https://drive.google.com/drive/folders/1xiE6QkffSoHG12gfbxd4spzGZjGtFl2_).
+- Download the trained model from [here](https://drive.google.com/drive/folders/1xiE6QkffSoHG12gfbxd4spzGZjGtFl2_)
   - file name - `epoch=65-step=10494.ckpt`
-- Execute `python drone_sar/cli.py` to check if everything is installed properly.
+- Execute `python drone_sar/cli.py` to check if everything is installed properly
 - Execute the following command to run on folder of images:

   ```bash